emilyboda/recording-podcast-listening/README.md

 I've added an [example history array](https://github.com/emilyboda/recording-podcast-listening/blob/master/examples/continued_listening_example.json) that you can use to test whether your code properly senses re-listening.

 It shows that the episode "uuid":3 was 50% done on Jan 1st and then it moved up to 100% done on the date of the next recording, Jan 2nd.
 The episode "uuid":2 was played to 100% on Jan 1st, and then it was re-listened on Jan 3rd and played to 100% again.
 The only way that I can tell it was re-listened to is that it moved in the order.

+# TO DO
+* create an authorization script that can run on a failed status_code
+* add export to csv option
+* add notify and notify set-up instructions

+# TO DO: Authorization Problem
+I originally created these files using Google App Script.
+I had no trouble converting get_history to Python, but my authorization file is giving me errors.
+I've included my [original Google App Script authorization file](docs/authorization.js) for reference.
+My [Python authorization file](docs/authorization.py) attempts to do the same thing, but returns a 500 Internal Server Error.

+# TO DO: Investigate Accuracy of Timing
+Taking a look at my records, I think it's possible that the listening history database doesn't update as frequently as I would like.
+I've never seen it out of date on the website, but, for example, a podcast that I listened to sometimes shows up two or three hours after I think I listened to it.
+I'm going to investigate to see if the data is delayed and by how much.
+If it is delayed, it may be because it only pulls the API data every X hours unless the user specifically requests it, and maybe the request is different from the API request for data.